 Last updated 4 months ago

 We will invest £800 million to build the first fully deployed carbon capture storage cluster by the mid-2020s.

 - This is a promise to invest £800 million to build and deploy a carbon capture and storage (CCS) cluster by the mid-2020s, capable of permanently and safely storing carbon dioxide.

 - The March 2020 Budget announced the creation of “a new CCS Infrastructure Fund of at least £800 million” and promised that CCS would be established “in at least two UK sites, one by the mid-2020s, a second by 2030”.
 The November 2020 Spending Review set out a funding schedule, detailing planned investment of £1 billion in CCS across the period 2021-2025.
+From February to March 2021, a consultation was held seeking views on the process of choosing sites and scheduling the allocation of funds for CCS projects.
 (It’s worth noting that early in 2021 debates about the wisdom of relying heavily on CCS were reignited following a review by the Tyndall Centre Manchester)

 - The creation of the fund for CCS is a significant step towards fulfilment of this pledge, but the investment target of £800 million is unlikely to be met until 2024-2025, at which point the promised cluster should also be nearing deployment.
 Until then, this policy remains ‘in progress’.

 We’re serious about providing clear, up-to-date, non-partisan information.
 We focus on being consistent and fair in how we reach our verdicts, and always explain our reasoning.
 But there is always room for debate.
 So if you see it differently, we’d love you to tell us why.
 Or even better, submit an edit.